sablier-labs/docs/docs/contracts/v2/guides/stream-management/02-withdraw.md

 production environment, these values would likely be adjustable parameters determined by the user.

-In addition to the `withdraw` function, there is the `withdrawMax` function, which you can use to withdraw the maximum amount of assets available in a stream at the time of invocation:
+In addition to the `withdraw` function, there is the `withdrawMax` function, which you can use to withdraw the maximum withdrawable amount of assets at the time of invocation:

 ```solidity reference title="Stream Management: Withdraw Max"
 https://github.com/sablier-labs/examples/blob/main/v2/core/StreamManagement.sol#L25-L27